omotuno/Big-Data-Sentiment-Analysis-on-Twitter/README.md

 2. Load the dataset into an Amazon S3 bucket using Amazon Kinesis Data Firehose.
 3. Preprocess the dataset by cleaning the text data and transforming it into numerical features.
 4. Train a Logistic Regression model using the preprocessed data.
-5. Evaluate the accuracy of the trained model using appropriate metrics.
+5. Evaluate the accuracy of the trained model using appropriate metrics..
-6. Use the trained model to predict sentiment for new Black Friday tweets.
-7. Write the prediction results to a personal S3 bucket for further analysis or visualization.
+6. Write the prediction results to a personal S3 bucket for further analysis or visualization.
+7. Visualize the data in Athena using Amazon Quicksight

+## Recommendation for Future Improvement

+-- Use more machine learning models (random forests, neural networks) -- Draw a flowchart diagram showing various steps from data collection to plot generation.
+-- Build a reuseable pipleine
+-- Clean the data further in athena and create better visualizations proviidng valuable insights using quicksight.

 ## Acknowledgment

 This project is inspired by Weclouddata big data course, demonstrating sentiment analysis on tweets using Apache Spark on Databricks.

 Feel free to customize the README further based on your preferences and additional project details!